tejanogenard/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      - a token is what we use to Authorization a user to access their personal data

 - [ ] What steps can you take in your web apps to keep your data secure?
+      -We can use third party utilities such as json web token JWT

 - [ ] Describe how web servers work.
+      -the User connects to the internet through their machine by sending a request to the server, then the server responds by displaying the data on the user's computer

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      -Create => put/post
+      -Read => get
+      -Update => put
+      -Delete => delete

 ## Project Set Up